amordahl/satune/README.md

 This repository contains all the artifacts related to our ASE 2021 paper, "SATune: A Study-Driven Auto-Tuning Approach for Configurable Software Verification Tools".

+# Virtual Machine

+We have made a virtual machine available at https://drive.google.com/file/d/1APJpq0V7g8s5Y5S-pTGgbfFe3lIVGvuV/view.
+We highly recommend reviewers use this virtual machine.

 # Directory Structure